 The problem with being long-waisted is that it can make you seem shorter than you are.
-You can also look bottom-heavy, so it is essential to know how to dress to balance your shape.
+You can also look bottom-heavy, so knowing how to dress to balance your shape is essential.

 The goal if you are long-waisted?
-To shorten your torso, raise your waistline and make your legs look longer.
+Raise your waistline and make your legs look longer to shorten your torso.
 Here are six simple ways to do that:

 1. Wear Longer Tops and Tuck in

-If your waist sits low, it can be a challenge to find tops that are long enough.
-You don’t want that, “I shrunk my top look,” or to have your tummy hanging out if your top rides up.
+If your waist sits low, it can be challenging to find long enough tops.
+You don’t want “I shrunk my top look” or to have your tummy hanging out if your top rides up.
 Tops for long-waisted women can be hard to find because you need to have a top or shirt that is long enough to reach your naturally low waist.
-(A tall women’s store is a good place to shop for clothes for long-waisted women) Tucking your top in will raise your waistline and make you look more in proportion.
+(A tall women’s store is an excellent place to shop for clothes for long-waisted women) Tucking your top in will raise your waistline and make you look more proportionally.